JetBrains-Research/biolabs-web/README.md

 How do I generate site content?
 -------------------------------
-Execute script `site/generate.py`.
-Site content will be created in `site/out` folder.
+Execute script `generate.py`.
+Site content will be created in `out` folder.

 Useful links